Welcome to best Plastic Surgeon in Delhi, Dr Juhi Agrawal

 One Missing Tooth

 Many dentists recommend dental implants to patients who have a missing tooth.
-Whether the missing tooth is the result of natural aging, a blow to the face, or another cause, implants work well as a long-term replacement solution.
+Whether the missing tooth is the result of natural aging, a blow to the face, or another cause, dental implants work well as a long-term replacement solution.
 For single-tooth replacement, a dental crown will also be attached to the implant.
-The dental crown will provide the appearance of a natural tooth.
+The dental implant procedure provides the appearance of a natural tooth.
+Additionally, advancements in laser dentistry can enhance the implant process by promoting faster healing and reducing discomfort.

 Multiple Missing Teeth

-Implants are also an option for multiple missing teeth, as well.
+Dental implants are also an option for multiple missing teeth.
 For a section of two or more missing teeth, the dentist may recommend dental implants with a bridge attachment.
-For full arch replacement, it might be best to attach a full denture to surgically placed implants in the jaw.
+For full-arch replacement, it might be best to attach a full denture to surgically placed dental implants in the jaw.

 Severely Damaged Teeth